commercetools/commercetools-sdk-typescript/README.md

 ## Documentation

-The documentation and usage example for the TypeScript SDK can be found [here](https://docs.commercetools.com/sdk/javascript-sdk)
+Official documentation, a getting started guide, and usage examples for the TypeScript SDK can be found [here](https://docs.commercetools.com/dev-tooling/typescript-sdk)

 The complete Type Documentation, function and class specifications can also be found [here](https://commercetools.github.io/commercetools-sdk-typescript/)